sadtank/btc-mon/README.md

 ## Troubleshooting tips
 * AI is your friend.
 * Need more support?
 Send it to me for _pre-built setup_.
+* _My desktop switched to a terminal...?_
+  * The script was designed for headless, and it explicitly returns to tty1.
+This may interfere with desktop workflow.
+This will be fixed in a future version with environment detection.
+In the meantime, simply use alt+F7 to return to desktop.
+If you're feeling crafty, find the "interactive" logic in the script and don't let it switch ttys.
 * _Should I update btc-mon from the interactive LCD menu?_ - Update will clobber everything in the folder with the current repo.
 You can rollback by pointing the symlink (`current`) at whichever version of main.py you want to run.
 * _Ansible ran without errors but btc-mon isn't running on the screen_
   * Likely some issue with the unit file or systemctl...
 Did you use the suggested user (`btcmon`)?
 Did you change/modify the symlink to the current version?
 You'll need to dig through the logs to figure it out.
 Check the btcmon.service status and journalctl.